 Here's 2 we think you ought to be aware of:

-• Businesses going under or job losses (regardless of the sector) could see less people able to secure a mortgage.
+• Businesses going under or job losses (regardless of the sector) could see less people able to secure a house repayments.
 Less proceedable buyers = less demand = lower sale prices.

 • Chains could break due to frustration over being in lockdown limbo, which would see many sellers re-routed back to square one and buyers far more hesitant over submitting further offers.
 Bare in mind, more supply is no use if demand has dropped.